Banana fritter: South India

-Vazhakkappam or pazham pori (പഴം പൊരി), also known as ethakka appam, "boli", and bekachi is a fritter food with ripened banana or plantain and maida flour.
+Vazhakkappam or pazham pori (പഴം പൊരി), also known as ethakka appam, is a fritter food with ripened banana or plantain and maida flour.
 A popular food item in South Indian cuisines, especially in Kerala, it is generally eaten as a breakfast or a snack.
 It is called as balekayi bajji (ಬಾಳೆಕಾಯಿ ಬಜ್ಜಿ) in Kannada, vazhakkay bajji in Tamil, and aratikaya bajji (అరటికాయ బజ్జి) in Telugu.

 Pazham pori is principally made from bananas or plantain.
 Plantains are slit lengthwise after peeling and is dipped into a batter made from all-purpose flour, salt, turmeric powder and sugar.
-This is then deep fried in oil until golden brown.
+This is then deep-fried in oil until golden brown.
 In the other South Indian states of Karnataka and Tamil Nadu, it is however prepared using besan flour.

+In the state of Kerala, banana fritters hold particular cultural and culinary significance and are commonly referred to as pazham pori or ethakka appam.
+They are typically prepared using ripe nendran bananas, which give the fritters a distinctive flavor and texture.
+Unlike many other types of fritters, they are traditionally served on their own often as an evening snack accompanied by tea and are not typically paired with curries or side dishes.

 Pazham pori is served usually along with tea or chai as a snack in the evening.
-In some restaurants pazham pori is served along with beef.
+In some restaurants in Kerala pazham pori is served along with beef.